nantunggaputra/anime-app/README.md

 ### License

 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE](LICENSE) file for more information.

+### Privacy Policy

+Please read our [Privacy Policy](PRIVACY_POLICY.md) for details on how Wee handle your data.

+### End-User Rights

+Please read our [End-User Rights](RIGHTS.md) document for important information about your rights and obligations when using our application.

-### Contact
+### Contact Information

-If you have any questions or suggestions, please create an issue in this repository or contact me via email at anggunnantunggaputra@gmail.com or send me message on [Nantungga Putra | LinkedIn](https://www.linkedin.com/in/nantungga-putra-451779116/).
+If you have any questions or suggestions, please contact us at anggunnantunggaputra@gmail.com or send our developer message on [Nantungga Putra | LinkedIn](https://www.linkedin.com/in/nantungga-putra-451779116/) or create an [issue](https://github.com/nantunggaputra/React_Library/issues/) in this repository.